That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 The Nintendo support page clearly states the following specifications:

-“Software save data cannot be saved to a microSD Express card.
-Save data is saved to the internal system memory.”
+“Game save data cannot be saved to a microSD Express card.
+Save data is stored on the console’s internal memory.”

-In other words, “save data” such as RPG progress or high scores cannot be backed up to an SD card by design.
+In other words, “save data” such as RPG progress and high scores cannot be backed up to an SD card due to technical specifications.

-Then why buy an expensive Express card?
-It is for saving the following data:
+So, why buy an expensive Express card?
+It is for storing the following data:

-- Downloaded software data: It’s not uncommon for a single modern game to exceed 50GB to 100GB.
+- Downloadable software data: It is not uncommon for recent games to exceed 50GB to 100GB per title.

-- Add-on content (DLC): Data such as large expansion packs.
+- Additional Content (DLC): Data for large expansion packs, etc.

-- Update data (patches): Data for bug fixes or added features.
+- Update data (Patches): Data for bug fixes and feature additions.

-Switch 2 generation games, in particular, tend to have bloated data sizes because they use high-resolution textures and high-quality audio.
+In particular, games for the Switch 2 generation use high-resolution textures and high-quality audio, which tends to bloat data sizes.
 A large-capacity Express card is recommended for a comfortable gaming life.

-Choosing capacity: 256GB or more is currently the mainstream
+Capacity selection: 256GB or more is currently the standard

-As of 2026, in the microSD Express standard product lineup, options for models with 128GB or less are becoming fewer in the market.
-Considering cost-performance and practicality, 256GB can be considered the practical entry-level model (introductory capacity).
+As of 2026, within the product lineup for the microSD Express standard, models with 128GB or less are becoming scarce in the market.
+Considering cost-performance and practicality, 256GB can be considered the de facto entry-level capacity.

 - 256GB: For light gamers to general users.

-- 512GB: For gamers who play various games in parallel.
+- 512GB: For gamers who play various games simultaneously.

-- 1TB or more: For heavy users who save a lot of videos or don’t want to delete software.
+- 1TB or more: For heavy users who want to save a massive amount of video or don’t want to delete software.

 Recommended Ranking for the 256GB Category (Tied for 1st Place)

-First, the ranking for the most affordable “256GB” category.
-In this capacity range, we have selected two products with competing quality and reliability as a “tie for 1st place.”
+First is the ranking for the “256GB” category, which is the easiest to purchase.
+In this capacity range, we have selected two products with competing quality and reliability as “tied for 1st place.”

-Tied for 1st: SanDisk for Nintendo Switch 2
+Tied for 1st Place: SanDisk for Nintendo Switch 2

 | Item | Details |